kingston-hackSpace/HC06_Bluetooth_Module/README.md

 **Instructions:**
 	- Upload this code to your Arduino UNO

-	- Open the Serial Monitor:
+	- Open the Serial Monitor and select 115200 baud, No ending line.
-		- 115200 baud
-		- No ending line

 	- Identify the Serial Monitor's Message Box.
 Type “AT” and press Enter.

 	- You should see a reply from the HC-06 saying “OK”.
 This means that everything has been properly set-up.

 **TROUBLESHOOTING:**
 - This code and settings are for Arduino UNO.
 Other boards may need different settings

 - Check this tutorial: https://aleksandarhaber.com/connect-bluetooth-module-hc-06-with-arduino-and-use-mobile-phone-to-control-arduino/#google_vignette